Two divers were working on the seabed. They were supported by a bellman in a diving bell.

 Select existing category:

 Two divers were working on the seabed.
 When they reported experiencing breathing difficulties, agitation, and headaches it was discovered that their breathing air contained high levels of CO₂.
-Courtesy of IMCA
+Original material courtesy of IMCA